In this post, we’re looking more carefully at the Project search.

 For a live demonstration, book a place on a Simply Scrivener special webinar.

-I host them on Tuesdays at noon BST.
+I host them on Tuesdays at 7.30pm my time.

 60 minutes of Q&A with yours truly.